cramsthaler/NZCSIRR/content/post/hello-world/index.md

 * have a connection to New Zealand, e.g. the impacted agancy is in NZ or it has an impact on NZ society etc.

 **Post format:**
-Each post has categaories and tags assigned for easy searching and gruping and all posts are structured in the same format:
+Each incident post has categaories and tags assigned for easy searching and grouping.
+All posts are structured in the same format:
 * Name of the impacted agency
 * Impact of the incident
 * References > links to the publically available resources